 Context window matters more than you think

 Gemini's one-million-token context window is a genuine differentiator for certain use cases.
-I tested both models on a 90-page PDF (a regulatory impact assessment).
-Claude handled it well within its 200K-token limit, but Gemini could ingest the full document alongside three related appendices simultaneously.
+Hand both models a long PDF such as a regulatory impact assessment: Claude handles it well within its 200K-token limit, but Gemini can ingest the full document alongside several related appendices simultaneously.
 If you regularly work with massive document sets — legal discovery, academic research, technical documentation — that extra headroom is not a gimmick.

 For most day-to-day work, though?
 200K tokens is plenty.
-I rarely hit Claude's limit outside of deliberate stress tests.
+Claude's limit rarely gets hit outside of deliberate stress tests.

 Is Claude or Gemini Cheaper for a Solo User?